Healthy Homes Assessment Judgeford

 Home Assessments Judgeford for Rental Properties

-• Is the sub floor space well-insulated?
+• Is the space under the floor well-insulated?
 Is there a ground moisture barrier in place?

-• Do you think the ceiling insulation need to be topped up or replaced?
+• Do you think the ceiling insulation need topping up or replacing?

-• Can the unit heat up sufficient capacity?
+• Does the heat pump have enough capacity?

 • Does the water flow properly and is there draught-stopping?

-• Does the house have enough air circulation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties